-Compared to other industries, the pharmaceuticals industry boasts a relatively high percent of funds spent on extensive Research & Development (R&D) and is one of the largest employers of scientists.
+Compared to other industries, the pharmaceuticals industry boasts a relatively high percentage of funds spent on extensive Research & Development (R&D) and is one of the largest employers of scientists.
 The next step is screening: testing the drug first on bacteria cultures and then on animals.
 Finally, clinical trials are performed where the drug is tested on humans.
 All that remains is the approval to produce the drug.

 The use of medicine or drugs dates back as far as the Medieval Ages where there are records of earlier peoples using herbs and other plants for their supposed healing properties.
 Some of these plants actually did have legitimate healing properties and are still used today.

 The modern pharmaceutical industry can be traced back to the discoveries of insulin and penicillin in the early 20th century.
 These products began to be mass manufactured, particularly in European countries, with other developed countries following close behind.
 The implementation of scientific processes to the research and discovery of new medicines has led to the industry that exists today, with companies constantly searching for new products that heal, prevent, and cure consumers.